 The microprocessor in a GPS receiver is the computer that manages data collection and is the home of the applications that mitigate multipath, noise, extract the ephemerides and other information from the Navigation message or newer navigation messages such as CNAV.
 It controls the entire receiver: the digital circuits, the tracking and measurements.
-The receiver also has storage, but, more and more, the microprocessor is expected to find the position of the GPS receiver in real time, instantaneously, or near real-time by processing the ranging data, doing reference frame (datum) conversion, and sending the position to the control and display unit (CDU).
+The receiver also has storage.
+However, more and more, the microprocessor is expected to produce the position in real time, instantaneously, or near real-time by processing the ranging data, doing reference frame (datum) conversion, and sending the position to the control and display unit (CDU).
 There is a two-way street between the microprocessor and the CDU; each can receive information from or send information to the other.

 Real-time kinematic surveying uses the carrier phase solution.
 Often, there is a radio link between the base and rover.
-While the baseline length with DGPS is often 100 to 200 kilometers or longer, the baseline length in RTK is more typically 10 to 20 kilometers.
-However, the arrangement of receivers is similar: the constellation of satellites being tracked at the base station and also tracked at the rover, the base station at a known point.
+While the baseline length with DGPS is often 100 to 200 kilometers or longer, the baseline length in RTK is more typically 10 to 20 kilometers, often less.
+However, the arrangement of receivers is similar: the constellation of satellites being tracked at the base station and also tracked at the rover, the base station is at a known point.
 There is a transmission antenna used in RTK.
 It transmits the correction signals to the rover in real time correction.
 While the arrangement is similar to DGPS, the solution is carrier phase as opposed to pseudorange.
 The minimum number of satellites with RTK is five.
 It is five, so that one can be lost and still assured that there will be a solution.